All Episodes

 Not the details, but the emphasis.

-When he tells the story of his father, coming from Cuba, being very poor, working hard, raising them right, story he told at the Republican convention, he has always focused that story and aimed that story at potential entrepreneurs and small businessmen.
+When he tells the story of his father coming from Cuba, being very poor, working hard, raising them right, story he told at the Republican convention, he has always focused that story and aimed that story at potential entrepreneurs and small businessmen.

-Meaning he's told his story aiming to inspire small business people, future entrepreneurs.
+He's told that story with them in mind, meaning he's told his story aiming to inspire small business people, future entrepreneurs.

 In this announcement speech on Monday night, he actually changed the focus.

-White middle class voters at the Obama campaign acknowledged abandoning as far back as 2011.
+Same story, but he aimed it at blue-collar workers, the so-called Reagan Democrats of yore, white middle-class voters that the Obama campaign acknowledged abandoning as far back as 2011.

-And it revives Rubio's role in the gang of eight, which is what got him in trouble with the Tea Party.
+And it revives Rubio's role in the Gang of Eight, which is what got him in trouble with the Tea Party.

-The gang of eight was going to go ahead and pass a comprehensive immigration bill, which everybody was very wary of.
+The Gang of Eight was going to go ahead and pass a comprehensive immigration bill, which everybody was very wary of.

 What Byron York dragged out, something that I had, if I had known it, I forgot it.